rhyven/SousVide/Parts.md

 1. Arduino Nano v3
 2. Nano v3 Terminal Adapter Board (not essential, but way tidier)
 3. 240v power controller; either:
-  1. A plain 5V 2-Channel Relay Module Shield; or,
+  1. A plain 240v 2-Channel Relay Module Shield (5v control voltage); or,
   2. A pair of 240v solid state relays (control voltage of 5v or lower)
 4. A MAX6675 thermocouple, with K-Type thermoprobe.
 5. A 5v immersible water pump